zhaw-ssm25/zhaw-ssm25.github.io/curriculum.md

 Mechanisms are mechanical devices that transfer force and motion from a source to an output.
 The summer school will cover these concepts in its application to mechatronics systems.
 Learning outcomes of the summer school are:

-- Kinematic analysis and synthesis theory in a design context,
+- Kinematic analysis and synthesis theory in a design context
-- Apply graphical and analytical methods to analyze and design mechanisms tocreate arbitrary motion,
+- Apply graphical and analytical methods to analyze and design mechanisms tocreate arbitrary motion
 - Use software tools for detailed linkage synthesis
 - Design and construct a working mechanism in small teams.